 We’ve been speaking to museums, galleries and heritage collections around the UK to understand the impact of the crisis on their work and institutions.
 Over half of respondents to our survey told us that they are fearful for the future of their organisation without urgent support.

 Museums are eager to reconnect with their visitors and local communities.
 But safety measures such as queuing systems, improved ventilation and limits around visitor capacity come at huge financial cost – and this is alongside the financial challenge of bringing staff back from furlough.

 The impact of this nationwide is likely to damage the cultural landscape of the UK for years to come.

 What we can do

 We cannot solve this crisis alone, but together we can make a real difference.

-Alongside vitally needed government aid, Art Fund’s Respond & Reimagine programme can empower museums and galleries to adapt and thrive, and be ready to welcome everyone back safely when we need them most.
+Alongside vitally needed government aid, Art Fund’s Respond and Reimagine programme can help museums and galleries to adapt and thrive, and be ready to welcome everyone back safely when we need them most.